michael-sevcik/CommandLineParser/CommandLineParser/README.md

 }
 ```
 ## Build instructions
+For building you need to have installed .NET SDK version at least 7.0.

-For building the library use `dotnet build ArgumentParsing.csproj` command.
+To build the library use `dotnet build ArgumentParsing.csproj` command.
 Then reference the library in your project properties.

+## Running a .NET application.
+For running .NET applications that uses this library you need to have .NET runtime version at least 7.0 installed.

+In order to run the application use `dotnet <built dll path>`.

 ## Generating Documentation